carducci-arbitration | International arbitration practice in commercial and investment law

 Law Professor and Attorney-at-Law (Paris-Rome)

-International Tenant and Arbitrator, 4-5 Gray’s Inn Square (London), Chartered Arbitrator (FCIArb)
+Chartered Arbitrator (FCIArb), Former International Tenant and Arbitrator, 4-5 Gray’s Inn Square (London)

-Former Chief, International Standards Section, UNESCO (HQ Paris, 192 Member States)
+Former Chief, International Standards Section, UNESCO (HQ Paris, 192 Governments and Member States)

 Acts as Arbitrator, Legal Counsel and Expert in: